-We also encourage and support accelerator and venture capital initiatives designed to stimulate innovation and entrepreneurship within agriculture.
-We continue to support the AgLaunch Program of Memphis, the Winrock/Accelerate Arkansas Delta I-Fund Accelerator program, and other similar regional initiatives.
+- 37 coverage areas. - 38 - 39 We also encourage and support accelerator and venture capital initiatives designed to stimulate - 40 innovation and entrepreneurship within agriculture.
+We continue to support the AgLaunch - 41 Program of Memphis, the Winrock/Accelerate Arkansas Delta I-Fund Accelerator program, and - 42 other similar regional initiatives. - 43 44 We oppose any effort of USDA Agriculture Marketing Service (AMS) to terminate operations at - 45 the Dumas Cotton Classing Office.
+We encourage our Congressional delegation, USDA AMS, - 46 and the State of Arkansas to consider all available options for maintaining the facility and

-We oppose any effort of USDA Agriculture Marketing Service (AMS) to terminate operations at the Dumas Cotton Classing Office.
-We encourage our Congressional delegation, USDA AMS, and the State of Arkansas to consider all available options for maintaining the facility and operations in Dumas.
-The office is considered profitable and serves an important role for the cotton industry of Arkansas and the economy of Southeast Arkansas.
+- 1 operations in Dumas.
+The office is considered profitable and serves an important role for the - 2 cotton industry of Arkansas and the economy of Southeast Arkansas. - 3

-Research Title
+4 Research Title

-- Research and Extension Services: - 40 The agricultural colleges, including the experiment stations, extension services, and contract - 41 researchers play an integral role in making America the leader in innovative techniques for - 42 agriculture and deserve full public support for funding at the highest possible levels.
-The Ag - 43 Council strongly supports increased research in fields that will increase yields, improve quality, - 44 and reduce on-farm input usage.
-In addition, the Ag Council supports research in seed, chemical - 45 and other technologies and practices to enhance pest management, including reducing resistance - 46 to such technologies.

-The Ag Council believes check-off funds should continue to be invested in research projects done by the University of Arkansas's Division of Agriculture Research and Extension Service.
-We encourage collaboration with other research institutions in Arkansas.

-The Ag Council encourages the UofA, USDA, and other government research institutions to research, verify, and develop new technologies in information technology systems to increase efficiency in energy and water use, chemical applications, and other components of precision agriculture.
-Such technologies include, but are not limited to, smart phone and tablet apps, unmanned aerial vehicle systems, robotics and artificial intelligence, farm data management and analytics, remote irrigation and energy controls, irrigation systems management, field monitors and sensors, and other technologies of the future.
+- 5 Research and Extension Services: - 6 The agricultural colleges, including the experiment stations, extension services, and contract - 7 researchers play an integral role in making America the leader in innovative techniques for - 8 agriculture and deserve full public support for funding at the highest possible levels.
+The Ag - 9 Council strongly supports increased research in fields that will increase yields, improve quality, - 10 and reduce on-farm input usage.
+In addition, the Ag Council supports research in seed, chemical - 11 and other technologies and practices to enhance pest management, including reducing resistance - 12 to such technologies. - 13 - 14 The Ag Council believes check-off funds should continue to be invested in research projects - 15 done by the University of Arkansas's Division of Agriculture Research and Extension Service. - 16 We encourage collaboration with other research institutions in Arkansas. - 17 - 18 The Ag Council encourages the UofA, USDA, and other government research institutions to - 19 research, verify, and develop new technologies in information technology systems to increase - 20 efficiency in energy and water use, chemical applications, and other components of precision - agriculture.
+Such technologies include, but are not limited to, smart phone and tablet apps, - 22 unmanned aerial vehicle systems, robotics and artificial intelligence, farm data management and - 23 analytics, remote irrigation and energy controls, irrigation systems management, field monitors - 24 and sensors, and other technologies of the future. - 25

-Agriculture Research Service:
+26 Agriculture Research Service:

-The Ag Council recognizes the important research conducted by the ARS facilities in Arkansas and encourages members of the Arkansas Congressional Delegation to provide adequate funding to these facilities so they may continue their efforts to assist farmers by enhancing yield quality and quantity and developing value added uses.
-The Ag Council also supports the Food and Drug Administration's National Center for Toxicological Research (NCTR) in Jefferson County, and we encourage Congress to build upon its mission and ensure that research conducted their supports Arkansas agriculture.
+- 27 The Ag Council recognizes the important research conducted by the ARS facilities in Arkansas - and encourages members of the Arkansas Congressional Delegation to provide adequate funding - 29 to these facilities so they may continue their efforts to assist farmers by enhancing yield quality - 30 and quantity and developing value added uses.
+The Ag Council also supports the Food and Drug - Administration's National Center for Toxicological Research (NCTR) in Jefferson County, and we encourage Congress to build upon its mission and ensure that research conducted their - we encourage Congress to build upon its missionsupports Arkansas agriculture. - 34

 The Ag Council is concerned about the impact of staff losses to the National Institute for Food and Agriculture (NIFA) and the Economic Research Service (ERS) following the decision to move the offices from the Washington, D.C., area to Kansas City.
+We encourage USDA to
-We encourage USDA to quickly ensure appropriate staff and financial resources to these agencies which provide key services to the U.S. agriculture industry.

-Congressionally Directed Spending:

-The Ag Council understands that Congressionally directed spending in the form of "earmarks" may be necessary to quickly direct federal funds to agriculture research projects critical to Arkansas and the agriculture industry, and we support the use of earmarks for such purposes.
+- 38 quickly ensure appropriate staff and financial resources to these agencies which provide key - 39 services to the U.S. agriculture industry. - 40 - 41 Congressionally Directed Spending: - 42 The Ag Council understands that Congressionally directed spending in the form of "earmarks" - 43 may be necessary to quickly direct federal funds to agriculture research projects critical to - 44 Arkansas and the agriculture industry, and we support the use of earmarks for such purposes. - 45 - 46